N S E W

 is shared

-The best skippers give the wheel away — deliberately, repeatedly, even when it's uncomfortable.
+The best skippers give the helm away — deliberately, repeatedly, even when it's uncomfortable.
 Leadership development only happens when others make real decisions with real consequences.
-You cannot grow a crew that watches you perform.
+A crew learns by steering, not by watching someone steer.

 In practice: Every participant takes the helm.
 A junior developer who can sail holds the same authority as a CTO who cannot.
 The boat collapses artificial hierarchy and reveals who actually leads when the title is irrelevant.